bchambs/audiosearch/README.md

 8. Find a nice color scheme.

-9. Add a template tag to turn rating decimal into a percentage.
+//9.
+Add a template tag to turn rating decimal into a percentage.
+DONE

 10. Rank this list in order of priority.